EugeneCarlo/VibeSVF_Guitar_Pedal/README.md

-# VibeFilter — Hybrid Effects Pedal (State Variable Filter) with Open Source Code
+# VibeFilter — Hybrid Effects Pedal with Open Source Code
 ![VibeFilter](https://cs19.pikabu.ru/s/2026/03/01/17/ktbuwqn2_lg.png)\
 The project is fully open source: you can replicate the circuit, order PCBs, build the pedal, and modify the firmware to suit your needs.